oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ### []{#sec_ResponseCode501NotImplemented}[]{#_501_Not_Implemented_1}[]{#_Response_Code_501}9.3.1 [Response Code `501 Not Implemented`](#sec_ResponseCode501NotImplemented)

-If the client requests functionality not implemented by the OData Service, the service responds with [501 Not Implemented]{.Datatype} and SHOULD include a response body describing the functionality not implemented.
+If the client requests functionality not implemented by the OData Service, the service responds with `501 Not Implemented` and SHOULD include a response body describing the functionality not implemented.

 ## []{#sec_ErrorResponseBody}[]{#_Not_Implemented_Error}9.4 [Error Response Body](#sec_ErrorResponseBody)